Brixton: Before World War II

 By 1925, Brixton attracted thousands of new people.
 It housed the largest shopping centre in south London at the time, as well as a thriving market, cinemas, pubs and a theatre.
 In the 1920s, Brixton was the shopping capital of south London with three large department stores and some of the earliest branches of what are now Britain's major national retailers.
 Today, Brixton Road is the main shopping area, fusing into Brixton Market.

 On the western boundary of Brixton with Clapham stands the Sunlight Laundry, an Art Deco factory building.
 Designed by architect F.E.
 Simpkins and erected in 1937, this is one of the few Art Deco buildings that is still owned by the firm that commissioned it and is still used for its original purpose.

 The Brixton area was bombed during World War II, contributing to a severe housing crisis, which in turn led to urban decay.
 This was followed by slum clearances and the building of council housing.

 1948: Windrush generation

 The Empire Windrush which brought immigrants from the Caribbean to Tilbury in 1948.

+In the 1940s and 1950s, many immigrants, particularly from the West Indies and Ireland, settled in Brixton, with it becoming the "unofficial reception centre" for those arriving in London.
+By 1959, there were around 7,000 non-White residents in the area.